Uncertainty in Graph Neural Networks: A Survey: Quantifying Uncertainty in

-\textbf{Bayesian-based Estimation}.
-Another family of \gnn uncertainty estimation methods is the Bayesian-based deterministic model.
-In contrast to direct estimation, the model fulfills the dual objectives of prediction and uncertainty estimation using Bayesian statistical principles.
+\textbf{Bayesian-based estimation} is a family of Bayesian-based deterministic models.
+Compared to direct estimation, the model fulfills the dual objectives of prediction and uncertainty estimation using Bayesian statistical principles.
 These methods typically utilize the Dirichlet distribution, which serves as the conjugate prior distribution of the categorical distribution in Bayesian inference.
 Dirichlet distribution is advantageous in directly reflecting higher distributional uncertainty with flatter (less variant) logits over all categories.
 Therefore, it is utilized in \gnn uncertainty estimation approaches such as Evidential neural networks~\citep{zhao2020uncertainty,stadler2021graph,bazhenov2023revisiting}. \cite{zhao2020uncertainty} first apply Dirichlet-based methods to \gnns, which incorporates information about the local neighborhood through the shortest path distances and the node labels. \cite{stadler2021graph} better model the network effects through diffusing Dirichlet parameters in graph propagation.

-As these methods are also trained to quantify uncertainty, they are more suitable for specific tasks, e.g., OOD detection, but may not produce the best performance in other downstream tasks, e.g., node classification~\citep{bazhenov2023revisiting}.
+As the training loss are modified for both prediction accuracy and uncertainty quantification, especially for DU, these methods are more suitable for specific tasks, e.g., OOD detection, but may not produce the best performance in other tasks, e.g., node classification~\citep{bazhenov2023revisiting}.
+For the same reason, another disadvantage of existing methods is that they can not be directly applied on already trained \gnns post-hoc.

-\textbf{Frequentist-based estimation} is a recently adverted family of methods to achieve trustworthy uncertainty estimation.
+\textbf{Frequentist-based estimation.} This is a recently adverted family of methods to achieve trustworthy uncertainty estimation.
 Frequentist methods are typically model-agnostic and estimate uncertainty through post-processing.
 This implies that they do not alter the model or directly offer uncertainty estimation alongside prediction.
+In contrast to Bayesian-based approaches, they exhibit computational efficiency with fewer additional parameters, and their estimation is distribution-free and more robust compared to the direct methods.